 In Chicago, 1,692 people have been shot so far this year.
 On a recent warm summer night this July, seven people were shot in what is believed to be a gang and turf related drug war on the lakefront.
 In August 2018 over another warm summer weekend, 72 people were shot in just two days.
-In Obama’s Democratic-led, gun-free city, people are dying at alarming rates.
+In Obama’s Democratic-led, gun-free city, people are dying.

 “Our officers need help.
 They need help with gun control.
 They need help with keeping these weapons out of these people’s hands.
 This government, both on federal and state level, don’t want to do anything about getting these guns off the streets and getting them out of the hands of criminals,” said Kenney.

 While I applaud conservative activist Scott Presler’s efforts to organize a cleanup of the rat-infested streets of Baltimore following Trump’s acerbic remarks, it isn’t a long-term solution for what is ailing our cities.

 I also applaud Fox News’ latest project to “chronicle the toll progressive policies have had on the homeless crisis in four West Coast cities: Seattle, San Francisco, Los Angeles and Portland, Ore.
 In each city, we saw a lack of safety, sanitation and civility.
 Residents, the homeless and advocates say they’ve lost faith in their elected officials’ ability to solve the issue.
 Most of the cities have thrown hundreds of millions of dollars at the problem only to watch it get worse.”

 For far too long, those on the right have turned a blind eye toward what is happening in cities such as Chicago, Washington, Philadelphia and Baltimore.
 We have abandoned our cities to Democratic rule and taken it as gospel that it will always be thus.
 But is the time finally right for the right to wrest control of our cities away from the Democrats?
 To roll up our sleeves and reverse the half-century trend of decay and criminality the Democrats have created?